cgwalters/git-evtag/README.md

 `git-evtag` can be used as a drop-in replacement for `git-tag -s`.
-It will generate a strong checksum (called `Git-EVTag-v0-SHA512`) over the commit, tree, and blobs it references.
+It will generate a strong checksum (called `Git-EVTag-v0-SHA512`) over the commit, tree, and blobs it references (and recursively over submodules).

 Git mailing list thread: